Kleis

 Everything you need.

-A complete auth suite designed for the Next.js ecosystem.
+A complete auth suite designed for the Next.js ecosystem and beyond.

 Standards Compliant